 TensorFlow Lite for Microcontrollers is designed for the specific constraints of microcontroller development.
 If you are working on more powerful devices (for example, an embedded Linux device like the Raspberry Pi), the standard TensorFlow Lite framework might be easier to integrate.

 - Support for a limited subset of TensorFlow operations

 - Support for a limited set of devices

 - Low-level C++ API requiring manual memory management

-- Training is not supported
+- On device training is not supported